-Pain Physicians NY (Brooklyn, NY) is one of the first practices in New York to offer an alternative treatment for arm and hand pain.
-Depending on severity of the pain, signs and symptoms in addition to traditional treatment options such as muscle relaxants, injections or physical therapy we might offer a cutting edge, non-invasive disc decompression procedure and Platelet Rich Plasma (PRP) injections.
+Pain Physicians NY (Brooklyn, Queens, Manhattan, Bronx NYC) is one of the first Pain Management Clinic in New York to offer an alternative treatment for arm and hand pain.
+Depending on the severity of the pain, signs, and symptoms in addition to traditional treatment options such as anti-inflammation injections or physical therapy we might offer cutting edge procedures with PRP and stem cells.

-Brooklyn Pain Physicians are internationally recognized as one of the best shoulder pain management specialists and doctors in Brooklyn, NYC.
-We were selected to be a part of international medical team for Rio Olympic Games.
-Our facility equipped with the most advanced equipment available in USA
+Brooklyn Pain Physicians are internationally recognized as one of the best shoulder pain management specialists and doctors for arthritis in hands in Brooklyn, NYC.

 Arthritis in Hands, Wrist

-Arthritis is a disease of the joints, and when it affects the hand or wrist, the affected individuals suffers from pain while using their hand.
-Arthritis can affect any joint in the body, often due to ageing, and the hand, being one of the most used joints in the body, is often affected.
+Arthritis is a disease of the joints, and when it affects the hand or wrist, the affected individuals suffer from pain while using their hands.
+Arthritis can affect any joint in the body, often due to aging, and the hand is one of the most used joints in the body, is often affected.

 Arthritis primarily affects older people.
-However, it can affect people at any age, mostly women.
+However, it can affect people of any age, mostly women.
 Women are more likely to develop the signs and symptoms of arthritis between the ages of 20 to 30 years old.
-It has been estimated that more than 60% of people over the age of 60 have signs and symptoms of arthritis, while almost 90% of people over the age of 75 have these signs and symptoms.
+Our doctor for arthritis in hands has estimated that more than 60% of people over the age of 60 have signs and symptoms of arthritis, while almost 90% of people over the age of 75 have these signs and symptoms.

 How arthritis occurs?